TendaiPhikiso/Flipkart-Dataset-Findings/README.md

 | ----------------------- | ------------------------ |
 |        ₹ 1,415.25       |          ₹ 705.58        |

-### 2. what are the minimum and maximum actual/selling prices?
+### 2. What are the minimum and maximum actual/selling prices?

 |  Minimum Actual Price   | Minimum  of Selling Price|
 | ----------------------- | ------------------------ |